 Please arrive early.
 Tours will start promptly at their scheduled time or before, depending on large crowds.
-We will accommodate all guests, but we reserve the right to turn people away due to our limited capacity.
+We will try to accommodate all guests, but we reserve the right to turn people away due to our limited capacity.
 Tours are taken out in groups of 20-25 people, so if you are one of the last groups to go out you may have an extended wait time.
 Wait times can be up to 1 to 2 hours during our peak season.
 You will view a brief safety video and listen to an introduction about the plant before you take the tour.
 You will then embark on a casual one hour, one mile walking tour of the assembly area.
 Due to employee breaks and production issues, the assembly line may not always be running.

 Keep up to date on the status of plant tours by checking back with this site.
 Tours are closed on most major holidays and internal business matters can cause cancellation of tours.
 It is best to email us at email@example.com.
 If your schedule is already booked you will be notified of cancellations.

 What to wear & what not to bring

 For safety reasons, no crutches or walking assists are allowed.
 Wheelchairs are available at no charge.
 All visitors are required to wear closed toe shoes (no spike heels or sandals).
 No cameras, backpacks, purses, fanny packs or other containers may be brought into the plant except by special request (for medical reasons, etc.) Also, all electronic devices such as cell phones, tablets, or walkie-talkies are not allowed in the facility.
 These items must be left in your car.
 There are no holding facilities onsite for guests' personal belongings.